 5. Euston Tunnels

 The tour of the Euston Tunnels involves visiting the disused passage ways that existed between the Tube lines at Euston Station and it features a hallway of vintage advertising and movie posters from the time when the tunnels were closed.
-The hallways were also done in the beautiful vintage Leslie Green design of tube stations, with the gorgeous and unmistakeable green tiles.
+The hallways were also done in the beautiful vintage Leslie Green design of tube stations, with the gorgeous and unmistakable green tiles.

 The “lost” tunnels provide a different experience to some of the other stations which focus more on the disused station or closed platforms.